-- Resolved Grantee has submitted a CAP with supporting documentation to confirm the work has been completed.
-Grantee is now in compliance with regulation and no more action is required. - Closed Debt Referral Submitted Grantee has resolved the issue as noted above, but a debt referral has been submitted to OADR. - Closed Unresolved The CAP will be closed due to the corrective actions no longer having a tangible impact on current AmeriCorps members or resources.
+- Resolved - Grantee has submitted a CAP with supporting documentation to confirm the work has been completed.
+Grantee is now in compliance with regulation and no more action is required. - Closed Debt Referral Submitted Grantee has resolved the finding as noted above, but a debt referral has been submitted to OADR. - Closed Unresolved The CAP will be closed due to the corrective actions no longer having a tangible impact on current AmeriCorps members or resources.
 No additional work is required from the grantee.
-If the grantee elects to apply for AmeriCorps support in the future, they must complete all unresolved corrective actions before entering into a new grant. - Approved In-Progress Grantee has submitted approved CAP and documentation will need to be submitted to establish once the work is completed or implemented. - Insufficient Plan - The submitted CAP is not approved as the proposed plan provided by the grantee is insufficient to resolve the issue. - 30 Business Day Requirement The issue of non-compliance involves a tangible debt and/or report requiring it to be resolved within 30 business days.
-Grantee must submit an approved CAP before the Phase 1: due date in addition to submitting documentation resolving the issue before the 30 - Business Day Requirement due date.
-Grantees missing this 30 - day deadline will be subject to additional enforcement actions.
+If the grantee elects to apply for AmeriCorps support in the future, they must complete all unresolved corrective actions before entering into a new grant. - Approved In-Progress Grantee has submitted approved CAP and documentation will need to be submitted to establish once the work is completed or implemented. - Insufficient Plan The submitted CAP is not approved as the proposed plan provided by the grantee in their CAP is insufficient to resolve the finding.